About Psychiatry & Clinicians

 - How is oversight structured in this practice?

-- Texas Medical Board (for physicians and physician assistants): tmb.state.tx.us
+- Texas Medical Board (for physicians and physician assistants): tmb.texas.gov

 - Texas Board of Nursing (for advanced practice registered nurses): bon.texas.gov